 Maureen T.A.
-Jones served as Company Secretary throughout the year and resigned on 22 November 2023.
+Jones served as Company Secretary through the first part of the year and resigned on 22 November 2023.
 Cathal Jones was appointed as Company Secretary on that date.

 Directors' shareholdings and other interests

 The interests of the Directors and their connected persons in the share capital of the Company were as follows: